You’ve taken the tests, you’ve consulted with your audiologist, and you have your hearing aids—now how long can you expect them to last?

 How Long Can Hearing Aids Last?

-After around five or six years, hearing aids start to get worn out and will not function as well as you need them to function.
+After around five or six years, hearing aids start to get worn out and will not function as well as they may have in the past.
 Hearing aid technology is also rapidly changing, so think of it as upgrading your old hearing aids every few years for the latest and best model!
-Wearing old hearing aids (past the five year mark) might cause you to miss important advancements in hearing technology.
+Wearing old hearing aids (past the five-year mark) might cause you to miss important advancements in hearing technology.

-Anything that is used that often is not going to have an extraordinary long life.
+Anything that is used that often is not going to have an extraordinarily long life.
 Hearing aids are also exposed to the elements: air, moisture, wind, dirty, and wax for many hours a day.
-All this use and exposure contributes to the five year lifespan of hearing aids.
+All this use and exposure contributes to the five-year lifespan of hearing aids.

 The best way to get the most out of your hearing aids is to take good care of them.
 First, make sure to clean them daily—intermittent or total lack of cleaning is a surefire way to turn new and old hearing aids alike into less than functioning devices.

 If you keep up a daily cleaning routine and protect your hearing aids from moisture and other elements, your hearing aids should last you a full five years!
 While it may not seem like a long time for such complex electronic devices, hearing aid technology is ever-changing.
-Each five years can bring exciting new innovations straight to your ears!
+Every five years can bring exciting new innovations straight to your ears!